tamasfe/sqlx-migrate/README.md

 Then provide some way, a `Migrator` that does the bookeeping and all operations with the migrations in the database.

 Additionally I wrote some logic that structures rust code and SQL scripts in the usual `migrations` directory everyone is used to.
 Then the contents of this directory (the migrations) are verified and embedded into existing Rust code with `include!`-s.
-This is all done in `build.rs`, I started with macros originally but it sucked and had too many drawbacks.
+This is all done in `build.rs`, I started with macros originally but they sucked really, just added more complexity and required workarounds.
 I made sure that `rust-analyzer` is fine with my hacks and its features work correctly in all Rust code.

 In the end migrations even appear in rust docs!